 Analysis also revealed that many employees lived close enough to work to make biking an attractive alternative to driving every day.
 They just needed a powerful nudge.

 The new program attracted a lot of attention.
 Even within the first month, employees were participating at impressive levels and demand for parking spaces had decreased noticeably.
+Because the company no longer needed to pay for offsite parking, Sonos saved $20,880 on monthly parking costs.
 Sonos received an official Green Business certification from Santa Barbara County in 2016.

 How They Did It